Mahajanchahat20/Capstone/README.md

-# Multimodal Intent Recognition in Dialogue (BEAR & ARL)
+# Reading Between the Lines: Multimodal Intent from Dialogue

 # Project Overview
 This project implements and adapts two multimodal frameworks—BEAR and an ARL-based model—for intent classification on a custom dataset derived from a Hindi web series.
 The system leverages text (Hindi + Hinglish), audio, and video to perform multimodal understanding of conversational intent.